 - a.
-Program Description: Teachers who are eligible to retire shall have up to fifty (50) percent of their unused sick leave at their current daily rate of pay contributed to a Minnesota State Retirement System (MSRS) Post Retirement Health Care Savings Account following the end of the school year during which they retired.
+Program Description: Teachers who are eligible to retire shall have up to fifty (50) percent of their unused sick leave at their current Hourly Pro-Rated rate of pay contributed to a Minnesota State Retirement System (MSRS) Post Retirement Health Care Savings Account following the end of the school year during which they retired.
 The following shall apply: - 1.
-Teachers must be eligible to retire under the Teachers Retirement Association (TRA) at the time of separation from the Minneapolis Public Schools; - 2.
-Teachers must be at least fifty-five (55) years of age or credited with thirty (30) years of service by the Teachers Retirement Association, or otherwise eligible for retirement as determined in consultation with the Teachers Retirement Association (TRA, 651-296-2409); - 3.
+Teachers must be eligible to retire under the Teachers Retirement Association (TRA) at the time of separation from the Minneapolis Public Schools; - Teachers must be at least fifty-five (55) years of age or credited with thirty (30) years of service by the Teachers Retirement Association, or otherwise eligible for retirement as determined in consultation with the Teachers Retirement Association (TRA, 651-296-2409); - 3.
 Any sick leave previously converted (i.e., through Career Transition Trust) shall be deducted from the final contribution in accordance with the Wellness formula (See formula and example calculations shown below): - 4.
-Severance Pay Formula: Payroll uses the following agreed upon formula for calculating severance pay at retirement: - Step 1: Calculate the total number of your unused wellness (sick leave) days at your daily rate of pay at retirement (including any previously converted days under Career Transition Trust): - Step 2: Divide this dollar amount by 2 (Severance is paid at 50% of current pay - Step 3: The balance is paid less any previously contributed dollars through Career Transition Trust. - b.
-Exception to Payment to Health Care Plan: Pending IRS ruling, retirees who are enrolled in a non-district provided health insurance plan, or if both retirees were/are district employees or who are covered by a spouse/partner's plan, at the time their district health insurance contribution (that was earned while actively employed) ceases, will not receive a contribution to the Minnesota State Retirement System's Post Retirement Health Care Savings Plan, but will instead receive a severance amount as a cash payment, provided said retirees provide the required documentation. - c.
-Calculation Examples:
+Severance Pay Formula: Payroll uses the following agreed upon formula for calculating severance pay at retirement:

+Step 1: Calculate the total number of your unused wellness (sick leave) hours at your Hourly Pro-Rated rate of pay at retirement (including any previously converted days under Career Transition Trust);